-The lesson plan scaffolds provide lesson plans for four different second-grade Target Skill mini-lesson sequences.
+The Lesson Plan Scaffolds provide lesson plans for four different kindergarten Target Skill-mini-lesson sequences.
 Each mini-lesson sequence is two to three mini-lessons long.
 However, you may need to increase the number of mini-lessons in a sequence to meet the needs of your students.
-Each mini-lesson sequence is designed to be completed in approximately 10 to 15 minutes.
+Each mini-lesson instructional sequence is designed to be completed in approximately 10 to 15 minutes.